Pierre-51/Reactome-video-pipeline/README.md

-# Nextflow Pipeline for Cif File Processing
+# Nextflow Pipeline for Cif/Pdb File Processing

 This pipeline automates the process of querying a Neo4j database, downloading structures, rendering videos, and uploading files to an S3 bucket.
 The pipeline is managed using Nextflow, and requires `cypher-shell` to interact with